Klipper3d/klipper/README.md

 ## Modifications

-The scope of modifications is limited to adding support for DWIN T5UID1 touchscreens.
-This feature is only available for AVR/LPC176X micro-controllers and it needs to be configured before compilation.
+The scope of modifications is limited to adding support for DWIN T5UID1 touchscreens (except for the addition of a --warn CLI option, which sets the logging level to WARNING).

+The touchscreen feature is only available for AVR/LPC176X micro-controllers and it needs to be configured before compilation.

 The touchscreen firmware compatible with this fork is available in [this repository](https://github.com/Desuuuu/DGUS-reloaded-Klipper).